Online Safety Alerts - Think Before you Scare

 We encourage DSLs and leaders to access the DfE 'Harmful online challenges and online hoaxes' guidance when considering what action to take if a harmful online challenge or online hoax might be circulating.

-Educational settings and professionals should consider if it is always helpful to identify a specific app, 'challenge', video or risk etc when talking with children and young people or parents/carers.
+Educational settings and professionals should consider if it is always helpful to identify a specific app, TV show/film, game, 'challenge' or risk etc when talking with children and young people or parents/carers.

 - If there has not been a specific incident that directly involves member of the community, then we must be clear on what we hope to achieve by sharing this information.